 In this case, you can note clearly the changes of word endings: Masculine and neuter take an “s” at the end, whereas feminine and plural don’t take any “s” as an ending.
 So, let’s come to the next one of German cases, the dative case.

 The Dative Case

 Unfortunately, it is getting quite serious right now.
 The dative case is really important because it is used very frequently in every-day language, spoken or written.
 Furthermore, it changed the word endings in all three genders and in the plural forms.
-But first of all, let’s clear up what the dative actually is: In English you could compare it to indirect object, so the receiver of of the direct object.
-But in the following table you will see how the dative actually works.
+But first of all, let’s clear up what the dative actually is: In English, you could compare it to the indirect object, so the receiver of the direct object.
+But in the following table, you will see how the dative actually works.